-Meeting Centres by their very nature are ‘clumsy’ – in a positive way! – and their response to COVID-19 (in many cases agile, reflexive, and drawing on different forms of social life) points to the strength of this approach.
-‘Our Memory Jars’ tries to capture this same ‘clumsy’ spirit: A carefully designed activity (Hierarchy) makes room for individual expression (Individualism) that depends on the whole group to be shaped into something meaningful (Egalitarianism), whist also able to accommodate incomplete uptake (for reasons that may include Fatalism).
-This clumsy structure cuts all the way through the project, for example in relation to COVID-19 safety: The activity is designed to be as safe as possible, with Meeting Centres their to encourage or pause the activity in their professional safe-guarding role.
+Meeting Centres by their very nature are ‘clumsy’, and their response to COVID-19 (in many cases agile, reflexive, and drawing on different forms of social life) points to the strength of their approach.
+‘Our Memory Jars’ tries to capture this same ‘clumsy’ spirit: An activity designed by expert art practitioners in the field (Hierarchy) makes room for individual expression (Individualism) and a richer, collective meaning making amongst Meeting Centre members (Egalitarianism), whist also able to accommodate incomplete uptake (for reasons that may include Fatalism).
+This clumsy structure cuts all the way through the project.
+In relation to COVID-19 safety, for example, the activity is designed to be as safe as possible (drawing on a detailed risk assessment), with Meeting Centres there to encourage (or pause) the activity in their professional safe-guarding role.
 From the perspective of individual participants, this activity is completely voluntary, with no requirement for anyone to complete or send Memory Jars.
-Yet, if enough people choose to participate, the activity goes ahead, an opportunity to see how it can work safely to the benefit (we hope) of everyone.
+Yet, if enough people choose to participate, the activity goes ahead – an opportunity to see how it can work safely to the benefit of everyone together.

 Thank you to Western Power Distribution for funding this work